edvardsorby/TDT4250-Model-Driven-Software-Engineering/README.md

 # About the project
 ### Metamodel

 The metamodel consists of the following classes:
-- A root class boardgame that contains the other boardgame elements, that inherit from the BoardGameElement type to make it easier when defining the xtext grammar.
+- A root class **BoardGame** that contains the other boardgame elements, that inherit from the `BoardGameElement` type to make it easier when defining the xtext grammar.
-- PieceType, that represents different pieces that are in the game.
+- **PieceType**, that represents different pieces that are in the game.
 They have a name and are represented by a symbol in the game.
-These attributes must be unique, and each boardgame must have at least piece piece type defined.
+These attributes must be unique, and each boardgame must have at least one piece type defined.
+Implicitly, each piece can be placed at any type of cell, and hence each piece type has defined the disallowed states it cannot be placed on.
-- ValidMove, which defines what a given piece type is allowed to do.
-- Condition, which a valid move can refer to multiple of, specifies what cellstate must be in place for the move to be allowed.
-- CellState, is just a representation of a state that a cell can be in.
+- **CellState**, is just a representation of a state that a cell can be in.
-- WinCondition, which represents all the different ways one can win, meaning if a board has for example 3 win conditions, either one of them will lead to a win.
+- **WinCondition**, which represents all the different ways one can win, meaning if a board has, for example, 3 win conditions, either one of them will lead to a win.
-- Line, represents a set of pieces of a given length, which could be either horizontal, vertical or diagonal.
-Within a given win condition, all the lines must be in place the win condition to evaluate to a win.
+- **Line**, represents a set of pieces of a given length, which could be either horizontal, vertical, or diagonal.
+Within a given win condition, all the lines must be in place for the win condition to evaluate to a win.
-- EffectOnCell, represents how a given piece types affects the cells it is on or around it.
-A piece can have multiple effects, such that it can affect for example all the cells around it.
+- **EffectOnCell**, represents how a given piece type affects the cells it is on or around it.
+A piece can have multiple effects, such that it can affect, for example, all the cells around it.
+The X and Y attributes represent the relative position where the effect should be applied, for example “occupied” for x and y equal to 0.

 ### Constraints
 - To ensure that the user only creates valid instances of the board game, a number of constraints have been enforced in the metamodel: